abetrs/abetrs.space/.github/instructions/instructions.md.instructions.md

 - Fix small copy typos found in the home page bio (example: replace "ot" with "of").
 - Investigate and fix the "Continue scrolling to return to the beginning" behavior on the Blog page: currently the button works but continued scrolling at the bottom doesn't trigger the expected "return to top" behavior for some users.
 Consider improving wheel/scroll detection logic and thresholds.
 - Visualization ideas: brainstorm and add components to visualize timeline data and skills.
 Examples:
-  - Timeline chart for education + internships (horizontal timeline with hover details).
+  - Timeline chart for education + work experience (horizontal timeline with hover details).
   - Skills graph (radar chart or bubble chart by years/level/category).
-  - Small summary charts on the Home or Internships page showing counts by category (projects by tech, internships by year).
+  - Small summary charts on the Home or Work Experience page showing counts by category (projects by tech, work experience by year).
 - Projects curation UX: add an option to highlight featured projects to reduce cognitive overload for hiring managers.
 Suggested approaches:
   - Add a `featured` boolean on project data and surface featured projects first in a "Showcase" section.
   - Provide screenshots or short video/GIF demos on project cards to increase engagement.